 Mandera County residents have moved to court seeking to stop the national government from using the county’s recently released population census in revenue allocation.

 Further, the Governor Ali Roba wants the court to stop the national government from using the county’s population census in the formulation of policies, reports and making any recommendations, pending the determination of the case.

-Mr Roba also wants the Independent Electoral and Boundaries Commission (IEBC) stopped from using the 2019 numbers in the delimitation of boundaries.
+Mr Roba also wants the Independent Electoral and Boundaries Commission (IEBC) stopped from using the 2019 numbers, in the delimitation of the boundaries.

 He said there was no reason for the huge drop and that they believe the numbers have been deliberately suppressed.

-The county claims the significant decline in population in Mandera in the 2019 census report cannot be reconciled with the demographic trends and surveys undertaken in the last 10 years.
+The county claims the significant decline in population in Mandera during the 2019 census report cannot be reconciled with the demographic trends and surveys undertaken in the last 10 years.

 They have named Treasury, Commission on Revenue Allocation and IEBC and the Attorney General as respondents in the case.